YuriHolubeu/yuriholubeu.github.io/content/_index.md

       text: |-

         <p style="line-height: 1.2;""><font size="3">
-        For many years I have been studying physics and mathematics using the a philosophy of doing science which I describe <a  href="https://nbviewer.org/github/YuriHolubeu/Notes/blob/main/learning physics.pdf" target="_blank">here</a>.
+        For many years I have been studying physics and mathematics using the a philosophy of doing science which I describe <a  href="/learning%20physics.pdf" target="_blank">here</a>.
 In a nutshell, I believe that by structuring information in digital notes and separating the key methods and properties into a dedicated section, one can achieve a deeper understanding.
 The notes below are an unfinished demo version, which demonstrates how they will look after several years of development.
 Nevertheless, they contain many methods and many problems for practice with solutions.
         </font></p>

         <p style="line-height: 1.2;""><font size="3">